 Bitters add spice to cocktails.
 Not only because bitters are literally made up of spices such as roots and barks, but also because it complements the main ingredients of the cocktail and enriches its flavor.

 The intensity of the flavor, however, differs widely among various brands of bitters.

 Best Bitters for Cocktail

 Bitters give your plain cocktails a boost, which can heighten your overall drinking experience.
 Some cocktails that are best with bitters include classic bourbon mixes such as Old Fashioned and Manhattan.
 Bitters are also great with rum and ginger beer for a refreshing summertime cocktail.

 Whatever cocktail concoction you fancy, you can be sure that there are specific bitters to make your drinks more flavorful and delightful.

 How Do I Add Cocktail to Bitters?

-Usually just a drop or two of bitters is enough to bring out the flavor and aroma of the liquid.
+Usually, just a drop or two of bitters is enough to bring out the flavor and aroma of the liquid.

 What Are the Other Uses of Bitters Besides Cocktails?

 Bitters are not just great for adding flavor to classic drinks, they can add some serious oomph to your cooking and baking as well.
 Moreover, there are more creative uses for bitters aside from mixing cocktails.
-For instance, try putting in few drops of orange bitters to your favorite recipes for the ultimate treat.
+For instance, try putting in a few drops of orange bitters to your favorite recipes for the ultimate treat.